On the Impact of Communities on Semi-supervised Classification Using Graph Neural Networks: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) are effective in many applications.
 Still, there is a limited understanding of the effect of common graph structures on the learning process of GNNs.
 In this work, we systematically study the impact of community structure on the performance of GNNs in semi-supervised node classification on graphs.
 Following an ablation study on six datasets, we measure the performance of GNNs on the original graphs, and the change in performance in the presence and the absence of community structure.
 Our results suggest that communities typically have a major impact on the learning process and classification performance.
 For example, in cases where the majority of nodes from one community share a single classification label, breaking up community structure results in a significant performance drop.
 On the other hand, for cases where labels show low correlation with communities, we find that the graph structure is rather irrelevant to the learning process, and a feature-only baseline becomes hard to beat.
-With our work, we provide deeper insights in the abilities and limitations of GNNs, including a set of general guidelines for model selection based on the graph structure.
+With our work, we provide deeper insights in the abilities and limitations of GNNs, including a set of general guidelines for model selection based on the graph structure.\blfootnote{This is a preprint of the following chapter: Hussain H., Duricic T., Lex E., Kern R., Helic D., On the Impact of Communities on Semi-supervised Classification Using Graph Neural Networks, published in Complex Networks \& Their Applications IX, edited by Rosa M. Benito, Chantal Cherifi, Hocine Cherifi, Esteban Moro, Luis Mateus Rocha, Marta Sales-Pardo, 2020, Springer, Cham reproduced with permission of Springer, Cham.
+The final authenticated version is available online at: \url{http://dx.doi.org/10.1007/978-3-030-65351-4_2}.}

 \keywords{graph neural networks, community structure, semi-supervised learning.}